 Knowing the costs associated with downtime can help you prioritize IT spending within your technology budget.
 Learn how to calculate both the direct and indirect costs resulting from downtime.

-Topics: wi-fi, Wireless Communications, cloud computing, cybersecurity, data breach, Disaster Recovery, Email Solutions, network, servers, telecommunications, breach, breaches, Business operations, Data, data backup, desktop, helpdesk, IT, IT Support, Backup, business, cloud, cloud telephony, Communications, computer, computers, cyber, cyberattack, cybercrime, IT Services, london, productivity, remote working, small business, technology, wireless, budgeting, costs
+Topics: Wireless Communications, Cloud Computing, Data Breach, Disaster Recovery, Email Solutions, network, servers, telecommunications, Business operations, Data, Data Backup, helpdesk, IT, IT Support, business, Communications, computer, computers, productivity, remote working, Small Business, technology, wireless, budgeting, costs, Cyber Security

 If you take advantage of Google’s many services, you undoubtedly have a large amount of data stored on its servers.
 But having a local copy of your data is convenient in case you need to work offline.
 Here is how to create an archive of your Google data.

 Backing up your business’s files and computer systems without testing those backups is a practice you might later regret.
 Find out how to test your backups to ensure they will work if disaster strikes.

 System images can play an important role in your company’s backup strategy, provided you use them as intended.
 Learn how to create system images as well as what they should be used for.

 Backing up data on desktop and laptop computers is an important but often neglected task.
 Here is how you can back up your data using the File History feature in Windows 10.